linz/ansible-demo/README.md

 # YAML
-A straightforward machine parseable data serialization format designed for:
+A straightforward machine parsable data serialization format designed for:
 * human readability
 * interaction with scripting languages

 # Ansible
 Ansible is written in Python and it is using YAML for configuration.
-It is using SSH to connect to servers.
-Ansible executes *playbooks*, which are the definitions of tasks and environment to execute.
+It is using *SSH* to connect to the servers.
+Ansible executes *playbooks*, which are the collections of tasks and configurations executed on defined groups servers.

-The goal of a play is to map a group of hosts to some well defined *roles*, represented by things Ansible calls *tasks*.
-At a basic level, a task is nothing more than a call to an Ansible module.

-Playbook execution is usually *idempotent* which means that it can be applied multiple times without changing the result beyond the initial application.
+Playbook execution should be *idempotent*, which means that it can be applied multiple times without changing the result beyond the initial application.

 ## Introduction
-### Tasks
+### Tasks and modules
 * create PostgreSQL user using 'shell' module (non-idempotent)
 ```yaml
 - name: Create 'dbuser' account in PostgreSQL db